-Denise O’Berry, a small business expert helping small businesses since 1996, explains that small business owners often keep everything in their minds, making the good ideas or improvements hard to execute and easy to forget.
-By documenting everything when forming or ideating for your new business, you will be more likely to be able to execute that idea.
+Denise O’Berry, a small business expert, helping small businesses since 1996, explains that small business owners often keep everything in their minds, making the good ideas or improvements hard to execute and easy to forget.
+By documenting everything when forming or ideating for your new business, you will be more likely to execute that idea.

 Document your business processes.
 We can keep a lot of information in our heads.
 But that doesn’t mean we should.
 No matter what size business you own, things get done in a certain order.
 Taking the time to write those things down will help free up your mind for other important business issues.
 On top of that, having them written down will allow you to hand them off when you’re ready to hire someone to take on the task.

 Rieva Lesonsky, two-time CEO, small business expert, and former editorial editor for Entrepreneur, urges small business owners to be more objective when starting their company.
 She suggests looking at everything through an outsider’s lens to remove biases and truly make the best decisions.